 The second phase starts when the deformity improvement slows, but you can still see weekly improvements.
 Usually, this stage begins when your sternum depth is about 20 mm and lasts until it improves to 10 mm.

-I recommend you apply for the VB for two consecutive days and one day off at this stage.
+I recommend you apply the vacuum bell for two consecutive days and one day off at this stage.
 During this phase, your skin will get more itchy and sensitive.
 You need to practice skincare more intensively.

 You will need to apply the vacuum bell device every other day during this stage.
 If you’re less motivated but still want to continue the therapy, you can even take a week off every month.